realA10001986/Dash-Gauges/README.md

 Note that the SD card must be inserted before powering up the device.
 It is not recognized if inserted while the Dash Gauges are running.
 Furthermore, do not remove the SD card while the device is powered.

-### Sound file substitution
+### Sound substitution

-The provided audio clips ("sound-pack") are, after [proper installation](#audio-file-installation), integral part of the firmware and stored in the device's flash memory.

-These sounds can be substituted by your own sound files on a FAT32-formatted SD card.
+The Dash Gauges' built-in sounds can be substituted by your own sound files on a FAT32-formatted SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "startup.mp3".
 Played when the Dash Gauges are connected to power and finished booting;